ceksudo/DAIRLab/README.md

 steps are only needed once and not for subsequent changes you might want to
 make:

-1. Fork the `resolution` repository on GitHub to create `origin`.
+1. Fork the `DAIRLab` repository on GitHub to create `origin`.
-    Visit [resolution](https://github.com/ceksudo/resolution) GitHub repository and click the `Fork` button.
+    Visit [resolution](https://github.com/ceksudo/DAIRLab) GitHub repository and click the `Fork` button.

 2. Make a `local` clone of your fork.

     ```shell
-    git clone git@github.com:_your_user_name_/resolution.git
+    git clone git@github.com:_your_user_name_/DAIRLab.git
     ```

 3. Add a remote pointing from `local` to `upstream`.

     ```shell
     cd weaver
-    git remote add upstream git@github.com:ceksudo/resolution.git
+    git remote add upstream git@github.com:ceksudo/DAIRLab.git
     ```
 ### Making changes

-Here is a detailed outline of the steps needed to make changes to resolution.
+Here is a detailed outline of the steps needed to make changes to DAIRLab.

 1. Make a local branch in your clone and pull any recent changes into it.